 Before the global financial and economic crisis, Bulgaria's current account balance was driven by a rapidly expanding trade deficit.
 Foreign trade dynamics were largely shaped by a boost in investment activity, strong local consumption fostered by real income growth, global price changes and increased bank lending.
 In addition, Bulgaria's full membership in the EU led to the removal of trade barriers and market expansion and attracted significant FDI from mainly Euro area countries.
 Merchandise exports and imports increased in 2007 and 2008 before falling significantly in 2009.
-After 2009 the economy went through a phase of orderly adjustment with decreasing levels of FDI and a shrinking deficit on the current account.
-Exports started to recover in early 2010 with growth continuing throughout 2011.
+After 2009, the economy went through a phase of orderly adjustment with decreasing levels of FDI and a shrinking deficit on the current account.
+Exports started to recover in early 2010 with growth continuing throughout 2011-2013.
 This increase in exports was underpinned by the gradual recovery of Bulgaria's major trading partners.
 Furthermore, the growth rates of exports for 2010, 2011 and 2013 were higher than the EU average, thus confirming the strong competitive position of the Bulgarian economy.
-The share of Bulgarian exports in intra-EU imports and world imports continued to increase during the global crisis as well.
-At the same time the growth rate of exports outstripped that of imports.
+The share of Bulgarian exports in intra-EU imports and world imports continued to increase in the years after the global crisis.
+At the same time the growth rate of exports outstripped that of imports, with the exception of 2012.
 The rebound in imports started in March 2010; this was driven by the demand for raw materials amongst the country's export-oriented manufacturers.
 After expanding over the course of 2007-2008, the trade deficit pursued a downward trend since 2009.
-An exception to this trend was in 2012 when adverse weather conditions negatively affected export levels and contributed to the widening of the trade deficit.
-In the period between January 2014 and December 2014 the trade deficit widened slightly as a result of declining international prices and, to a lesser extent, reduced export of petrol products due to maintenance and construction work in the Bulgarian oil refinery industry.
-As a percentage of nominal GDP, Bulgaria's trade deficit was 7.5 per cent. in 2010, 5.4 per cent. in 2011, 8.5 per cent. in 2012, 5.9 per cent. in 2013 and 6.9 per cent. in 2014.
+An exception to this trend was in 2012, when adverse weather conditions negatively affected the export levels and contributed to the widening of the trade deficit.
+In 2015, the trade deficit was reduced as a result of export growth and favourable terms of trade, following the fall in commodity prices (in particular crude oil).
+As a percentage of nominal GDP, Bulgaria's trade deficit was 6.5 per cent. in 2011, 9.5 per cent. in 2012, 6.9 per cent. in 2013, 6.4 per cent. in 2014 and 4.3 per cent. in 2015.